When Thoughts Arise in Meditation

 How Thoughts During Meditation Work

-Thoughts during meditation work through a simple loop: attention wanders, awareness notices, and attention returns.
-The goal is not permanent mental silence; it is learning to recognize the shift sooner and come back with less struggle.
+Thoughts during meditation usually follow a workable pattern: attention moves away, awareness catches the movement, and attention is invited back.
+The point is not permanent mental silence; it is learning to notice the shift sooner and return with less friction.

 Metacognitive awareness is the plain skill of knowing what your mind is doing while it is doing it.
 You are not diagnosing the thought or proving the session failed.
 You are recognizing a mental event, like an image, plan, memory, or sentence in the mind, and choosing not to build the whole story.